srydell/archInstall/README.md

 $ lsblk
 ```

 This should give you a list of partitions.
-I have a ssd so for me is says:
+It should say something like:

 sda
 sda1
 sda2
 sda3
 sda4
 sda5

-These are refered to as /dev/sdaN, where N is 1-5.
-The first four is Windows partitions, so the fifth will become the first associated with Linux.
+The first four in my case are the Windows partitions, so the fifth will become the first associated with Linux.

 ### Create disk partitions for Linux.